Codemation Docs

 Start here

-The docs now split into three clear tracks:
+The docs now split into four clear tracks:

 When you are ready to extend the framework, move into: